suabochica/nodejs-course/my-notes/S07-notes.md

 Time to add some styles to the weather application.
 There are no notes because no new Node.js features are covered.

 ## 11. Styling the Application: Part II
+Time to add some styles to the weather application.
+There are no notes because no new Node.js features are covered.